PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added cmtconfig to broker logging
+  * enabled cross-cloud for US in PD2P
   * enabled banUser in storeJobs
   * enabled role-check in submitJobs
   * added WrappedPickle to avoid deserializing insecure objects